The Sports Law Review: Switzerland

 Trademarks are usually used to designate specific sports competitions and events.

 i Mandatory provisions

-Employment relationships are subject to a number of mandatory provisions that are to be found in the OR as well as in the Swiss Employment Act.
-While the former sets out mandatory rules in respect of the content of agreements, such as, for instance, terms, termination, holidays, sickness leave, non-compete clauses and intellectual property rights, the latter contains provisions on employee protection, including health protection, overtime work and work during nights and on weekends.
-While these latter provisions are, in principle, mandatory and applicable to all employees in Switzerland, they are considered as inappropriate in respect of the activities of professional athletes.57
+The LTr contains provisions on employee protection, including health protection, overtime work and work during nights and weekends.95 These provisions are, in principle, mandatory and applicable to all employees in Switzerland.
+However, they are considered as inappropriate in respect of the activities of professional athletes.96

 ii Free movement of athletes

-The treaty on the free movement of individuals between the European Union and Switzerland (FZA) grants the citizens of contracting states the right to freely choose their place of work and residence.
-The FZA is also applicable to professional athletes.61 In accordance with Article 2 of the FZA, discrimination because of citizenship is forbidden.
+The bilateral agreement on the free movement of persons (ALCP) confers upon the citizens of Switzerland and of the Member States of the European Union the right to freely choose their place of employment and residence within the national territories of the contracting parties.99 The ALCP is also applicable to professional athletes.100 In this context, discrimination because of citizenship is forbidden.101

-The system under the FZA also applies to citizens of the European Free Trade Association countries (Norway, Iceland and Liechtenstein).
-Citizens of third countries are subject to the Swiss Foreign Nationals Act (AuG), which provides, in general, higher burdens regarding admission to employment and residence, but also provides some exceptions in respect of professional athletes.62
+This system also applies to citizens of the European Free Trade Association countries.102 Citizens of third countries are subject to the Swiss Foreign Nationals Act (LEI), which sets higher burdens regarding admission to employment and residence, but also provides some exceptions for professional athletes.103

 iii Application of employment rules of sports governing bodies